 Once you’ve hit your wine limit, it’s time for dinner at Calistoga Inn.
 The on-site brewery here was actually the first place to brew beer during Prohibition, so you might as well pair a pint with your order of country paella or basil pesto pizza.
 Dine with a view of the garden patio and you’ll find yourself wondering why you’d never before ventured to the valley during the winter months.

 Yesterday was action filled, so take it easy this morning before checking out.
 You’ve been toying with the idea of a mineral bath ever since you arrived, so give into the urge at the hotel’s on-site spa.
 Add on a mud bath and indulge in the Calistoga volcanic ash, or go for a classic massage that will melt your stress away.

-After all that rest and rejuvenation, stop by Yo el Rey Roasting for a 16-hour cold-brewed coffee that’s sure to give you a pep in your step.
-All the coffee beans are certified organic, as are the extras, such as syrups, milk and sugar.
+After all that rest and rejuvenation, stop by Sam’s General Store for some gourmet coffee, a small bite and taste of Calistoga history.
 Once your caffeine buzz kicks in, it’s time to hit the road and bid the valley adieu until next time.

 If you’re planning a weekend getaway in Calistoga during the chilly season, be sure to get a passport to Winter in the Wineries to score discounts on everything from hotels to 15 unique wine-tasting experiences.
-The passport is only $50 and valid between December 3 and February 5.
+The passport is only $60 and valid between early December until early February .
 And remember, any time is a good time to go wine tasting!

 Written by Chloe Mulliner